BMW 760i Repairs

 3. Passenger side rear air shock

-The passenger side rear air shock was bleeding down after a few hours.
-Removal is fairly straight forward.
+The passenger side rear air shock was bleeding down within a few hours of shutting down the car.
+Removal is fairly straight forward....

 To get tot the top of the shock you have to remove the trunk side panel.

 The light gray foam piece to the left of the hydraulic trunk lid actuator just pulls out to reveal the top of the shock which is held in place with 3 x 13mm nuts.